ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 For a post/edit to be accepted, the information must pass the validation, the following section will explain what is validated and how to pass it.

-**All dates have the format of DD/MM/YYYY HH:MM:SS (e.g. 20/02/2015 15:20:30)**
+**All dates have the UTC format**

 *Defaults do not need need to be filled in, if the field is missing the server will default these.*

-*All of these objects also have an internal _id field which can be used but I won't mention them again.*
+*All of these objects also have an internal _id field which can be used but won't be mentioned again.*

 ###Users
-Users have 9 fields, 4 of which are required and 4 which have a default.

 Required:
 * name: string, name of the user (e.g. John Smith) *is unique field*
 * password: string, encrypted password (encrypted with bCrypt)
 * class: string, current class enrollment of the user (e.g. 1EA1)
-* course: Current course *not implemented yet*
+* course: string, course the user is in. (e.g. Programming Principles)

 Defaults:
 * status: number, register status, defaults to 0.